ibmdbbdev/Samples/MortgageApplication/README.md

 * Compile.groovy - Script that demonstrates how to just compile a COBOL program to produce a object deck
 * LinkEdit.groovy - Script that demonstrates how to link-edit object decks to produce a load module
 * CobolCompile.groovy - Script that demonstrates how to compile and link-edit COBOL programs in one script
+     * BindPackage.groovy - Script that demonstrates how to build a DB2 application package for SQL programs.
+Called from CobolCompile.groovy.
 * MFSGENUtiltiy.groovy - Script that demonstrates how to build IMS Message Format Service (MFS) files
 * Tools.groovy - Script that provides common utility Groovy methods used by the build scripts.